uditshar/treasurehunt/README.md

 Go to http://localhost:8080 to see the UI.
 The UI uses VueJS framework
  ***
 # API
-The openid swagger UI can be found at (http://localhost:8080/swagger-ui)
+The openapi swagger UI can be found at (http://localhost:8080/swagger-ui)

  POST: /treasurehunt/map